 That said, it’s not really about what's keeping me up at night, but what keeps everyone else up at night.
 I think a lot about the current trends, and it’s often such a moving target in this year of the pandemic that I would be remiss in trying to answer it.
 At times, I'm ready to just scrap 2020 altogether and forget all about it.
 Yet, today I stopped myself from saying that because one of the things 2020 has brought me is a much closer connection with my family because I'm not traveling so much.
 I am going to the gym.
 I am making better food choices.
 These are all little bitty things, but it has been so good for me.
 I have decided I can't completely write off 2020 because of those little things I am grateful for.
 Practicing gratitude has been life-changing for me.
 Now looking forward to 2021, and I'm optimistic.

-Register for the ASUG Women Connect event: 2020, A Year to Reflect Upon on Dec.
-10, 4 p.m.
-ET/3 p.m.
-CT.
-Join us and your peers for an afternoon to reflect on our tenacity to push and accomplish throughout 2020, discuss how ASUG Women Connect has inspired us this year, and share our goals for 2021 and beyond with a special guest appearance from Soledad O’Brien.
+Watch the on-demand ASUG Women Connect webcast, 2020, A Year to Reflect Upon where we reflected on our tenacity to push and accomplish throughout 2020, discussed how ASUG Women Connect has inspired us, and shared our goals for 2021 and beyond with a special guest appearance from Soledad O’Brien.